Limine-Bootloader/limine-protocol/PROTOCOL.md

 If booted by EFI, boot services are exited.

-`SP` is set to point to a stack, in [bootloader-reclaimable memory](#memory-map-feature), which is at least 64KiB (65536 bytes) in size, or the size specified in the [Stack Size feature](#stack-size-feature).
+`SP` is set to point to the top of a stack, in [bootloader-reclaimable memory](#memory-map-feature), which is at least 64KiB (65536 bytes) in size, or the size specified in the [Stack Size feature](#stack-size-feature).

 All other general purpose registers (including `X29` and `X30`) are set to 0.